 Pole Mounted Sirens

 It was standard practice to locate the siren on the roof of a tall building but if suitable premises didn't exist the siren could be pole mounted and the control equipment housed in a street cabinet.
-Typical arrangements are shown in the gallery.

 The Home Office used a standard arrangement for the siren station as detailed in this sheet kindly provided by Russell Barnes.
 This planning guide shows the sizes and weights of the various components parts making up a complete station.
 The siren controls where located on the switch panel described in the next sub-topic.